mocks-server/website/docs/integrations-cypress.md

 ## Reusing tests for e2e and mocks

-Running tests only using a mock server is not enough, for sure that you want to run your tests also using the real api, but only a subgroup of them, as not every tests will be valid for the real api (error cases, etc.).
+Running tests only using a mock server is not enough, for sure that you want to run your tests also using the real API, but only a subgroup of them, as not every tests will be valid for the real API (error cases, etc.).

 Here you have a proposal about how to reuse your tests and run them in two different ways: